rubenwardy/minetest_modding_book/en/chapters/luacheck.md

 The first time you run LuaCheck, it will probably pick up a lot of false errors.
 This is because it still needs to be configured.

-On Windows, the root project folder onto the luacheck.exe executable.
+On Windows, drag the root project folder onto the luacheck.exe executable.

 On Linux, run `luacheck .` whilst in the root folder of your project.